pezra/pezra.github.io/_posts/2014-09-11-really-unique-uuids.md

   - Cassandra
   - Scala
 ---
 Recently we encountered a problem with duplicate time UUIDs while loading a lot of data into [Cassandra](http://cassandra.apache.org/).
 Duplicates are not normally a problem with UUIDs but occasionally you need to generate time UUIDS from a low resolution clock and/or load a lot of data really fast.
-In these situations you can overwhelm the ability of â€œcorrectâ€ (to the spec) implementations of time UUID generation to create truly unique id.
+In these situations you can overwhelm the ability of "correct" (to the spec) implementations of time UUID generation to create truly unique id.

 The problem is that [version 1 UUID](http://en.wikipedia.org/wiki/Universally_unique_identifier#Version_1_.28MAC_address.29) use a lot of their bits to store the [MAC address](http://en.wikipedia.org/wiki/MAC_address), leaving only enough space for a 100 nanosecond resolution timestamp and a small sequence number.
 That works fine is great if a bunch of different machine are generating UUIDs fairly slowly but if you have a small number of machine generating them as fast as possible it is just not good enough.